 Talent loading the sample.

-Talent turning on Chick Vacuum using a lever switch.
+Talent turning on Chuck Vacuum using a lever switch.

 Apply a thin line of conductive silver paste to provide a continuous electrical path from the sample to the chuck [1].
 Once the silver paste has dried, use a multimeter to ensure the top surface of the sample has good continuity to the sample chuck/stage [2].